MonkeyInPrivite/mip-wiki/content/Database/preservefilesonderegister.md

 prev: docs/Database/
 ---

-If you had to switch accounts to jailbreak or don't want to be registered to Amazon you can use this.
+If you had to switch accounts to jailbreak and want to switch back or don't want to be registered to Amazon you can use this.

 ## Method 1 - With a Scriptlet
 1. GreenCat777 has provided a scriptlet that does it all for you, You can [download it here](../assets/preserve.sh).